Published 31 January 2017

 - Are ideals of ecological democracy feasible in light of broader challenges facing democratic institutions?

-- Do deliberative forms of governance have the potential to reconcile ideals of democratic legitimacy and environmental protection?
+- Can deliberative forms of governance help to reconcile ideals of democratic legitimacy and environmental protection?

 - Can democratic innovations in global environmental summits reduce the global ’democratic deficit’?